sezna/nps/README.md

 a line for every script (one of the pains I'm trying to solve) and a each script requires its own file (one of the benefits of npm scripts I wanted to keep).

+### FAQ

+#### What happened to p-s?

+This project _is_ p-s!
+It was just renamed during a major version bump.
+There were a few breaking changes for this to happen and those are documented on the [releases][release] page.

 ## Contributors

 Thanks goes to these people ([emoji key][emojis]):